Blackbird Has Spoken: Part 5

 Just because He lives!

 The chorus went through her mind over and over again.
 A warmth filled her and she found herself singing the truth God had just given her, the truth that because He lives, life was worth living.
-Why hadn't she felt that before?
+Why hadn't she seen and felt that before?
 The sun rose through the darkness in her heart, and she sang it to the Lord.

 Because You live, I can face tomorrow,